gollum/gollum/README.md

 Footer files allow you to add a simple footer to your wiki.
 Footer files must be named `_Footer.ext` where the extension is one of the supported formats.
-Footers affect all pages in their directory and any subdirectories that do not have footer files of their own.
+Footers affect all pages in their directory and any subdirectories that do not have a footer file of their own.

 ## HTML SANITIZATION